Zeus virus. 6 versions revealed (2021 removal guide)

 Gameover Zeus virus

 GameOver Zeus is yet another malicious Trojan horse that is based on components of the main virus.
-According to reports, this malicious software is distributed using Cutwaii botnet.
-The Trojan employs encrypted peer-to-peer communication scheme to communicate between its noted and C&C servers.
-The deceptive malware was used for distribution of the infamous CryptoLocker.
+According to reports, this malicious software is distributed using the Cutwaii botnet.
+The Trojan employs an encrypted peer-to-peer communication scheme to communicate between its noted and C&C servers.
+The deceptive malware was used for the distribution of the infamous CryptoLocker.

 Zeus Panda banking trojan

 Zeus Panda is also known as Panda Banker, and it is known to be the version of the infamous Trojan.
 This virus is hazardous as it intercepts network traffic and uses legitimate processes to inject its malicious scripts.
-The Trojan aims to steal victim's bank credentials and login details associated with as many online accounts as possible.
+The Trojan aims to steal the victim's bank credentials and login details associated with as many online accounts as possible.

 Terdot